Decorative skulls and paintings, Chapel of Bones, Evora

 We found a lovely ‘secret’ café down the side of the Carriage Museum, just through a gate on the left.
 We weren’t even sure it was open to begin with as we were the only ones there.
 The interior is lovely but the main feature is the outdoor terrace.
 Pateo de São Miguel.
 Open Monday to Saturday from 10 am to 5 pm.

-If you like pasteis de nata, Portuguese custard tarts to die for, or just pies in general, try the Fabrica dos Pasteis (Pie Factory).
+If you like pasteis de nata, aka Portuguese custard tarts to die for, or just pies in general, try the Fabrica dos Pasteis (Pie Factory).
 Tucked away on a side street near Praça Giraldo, you can eat in or take away but either way, you’ll be getting freshly baked sweet or savoury pies to make your mouth water.
 Alcárcova de Cima 10.
 Open Tuesday to Sunday from 10 am to 9 pm.

 How to get to Évora

 The train from Lisbon to Evora (approx. 1.5 hours) runs several times a day from Entrecampos station.
+Flixbus and Rede Ecxpressos buses also serve this route with similar journey times.

 Driving to Evora is easy as it’s motorway pretty much all the way – it takes around 1.5 hours, depending on traffic – compare rental car prices.

-Staying in Lisbon?
-Then try this Small-Group Évora and Almendres Cromlech Full Day Tour.
+For example: Small-Group Évora and Almendres Cromlech Full Day Tour.

 Alternatively, you can take a private tour by one of my trusted partners, with an emphasis on sustainability and meeting local producers and craftspeople.
 Complete this enquiry form.